over there

 and I saw a child, older now, staring

-out of a fading family album,
+out ofa fading family album,

 with crazy blue-green eyes,